Testing methods

 - Potential limitations

-- Bone biopsies difficult to collect
+- Bone biopsies may be difficult to collect

 - Bone may not have enough quality DNA for sequencing